-An highend optimist, a wonderful dreamer and an incredible artist.
-Patty Maher impresses us with some of the wonderful solitude portraits you will see.
-Most of them against a scenic background with a desperate silence to them, gloomy open spaces and an arresting theme to enact the concept of photograph.
-These pictures show us certain elements of story behind the photographer and its intention is obviously clear to be art oriented.
+A high-end optimist, a wonderful dreamer, and an incredible artist.
+Patty Maher impresses us with some of the wonderful solitary portraits you will see.
+Most of them against a scenic background with a desperate silence to them, gloomy open spaces, and an arresting theme to enact the concept of photograph.
+These pictures show us certain elements of the story behind the photographer and its intention is obviously clear to be art-oriented.

 Few words about you?

-I’m an optimist, a dreamer and a realist.
-I like wide open empty spaces and I love the sound of quiet.
+I’m an optimist, a dreamer, and a realist.
+I like wide-open empty spaces and I love the sound of quiet.
 I get completely moved by small thoughtful actions, and I like quirky people best.
-I collect favourite moments, and I’ve recently discovered a surprising love of brussel sprouts.
+I collect favorite moments, and I’ve recently discovered a surprising love of Brussel sprouts.

 Why did you choose this medium of art?

 I’ve always been a big fan of photography, but I think that this medium chose me rather than me choosing it.
 When I picked up a camera 4 years ago I also intended to try other mediums, but I fell almost instantly in love with photography and never looked back.